marianaWest/Copy1Hackathon/README.md

 ## Collaborative hackathon

 In January 2025 a hybrid collaborative hackathon was held at The National Archives.
-Participants have experimented with the _COPY proccessed data_
+Participants have experimented with the _COPY processed data_
 Additional material was made available, this included:
 * COPY 1/60 images
 * Selection of stereoscopic images from different boxes